w3c/wg-effectiveness/process.md

 * chairing the [TAG](#).

 ## Advisory Committee (AC)
 Each W3C member organisation can nominate one person to the W3C Advisory Committee (AC).
 This Advisory Committee member will be added to both AC Mailing Lists (XXXXX for general annoucements and XXXXX for AC discussions) and are invited to AC meetings.
-The AC's responsibilities include:
+The AC responsibilities include:

 * Reviewing group charter proposals, proposed recommendations and proposed process documents
 * Electing [Advisory Board](#) members